IIEWFL/prog6221-part-1-ST10057559/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/Oa99dRjC)
 HOW TO USE THE CODE
+#To access my code go to Tag 1 in my repository
 # First you will be prompted to Enter a choice (1-6)
 # If choice = 1  the enter the number of ingredients
 # Under Ingredients details Enter the Ingredient name, quantity and unit of measurement for each Ingredient